Poppy Playtime The Doctor guide

 Harley Sawyer

-When he was a young lad, Sawyer decided to join the Young Geniuses Program, and his smarts and personality attracted the attention of Poppy Playtime’s Elliot Ludwig.
+When he was a young lad, Sawyer decided to join the Young Geniuses Program, and his smarts and personality attracted the attention of Poppy Playtime's Elliot Ludwig.
 However, Ludwig did have some reservations about the young scientist, namely his lack of humility.
-The fact that Sawyer was all for experimentation for, essentially, the fun of it shook Ludwig to his core, as he’s a man of principles who believes in doing such things for the greater good only.
-Ultimately, Sawyer’s first stint with Playtime Co. would come to an abrupt end after Ludwig realized he had no choice but to expel Sawyer from the program.
-No matter how intellectually superior Sawyer was, Ludwig couldn’t get past his abrasiveness and lack of care.
+The fact that Sawyer was all for experimentation, essentially, for the fun of it, shook Ludwig to his core, as he's a man of principles who believes in doing such things for the greater good only.
+Sawyer's diabolical nature saw him make an early exit from the program when Ludwig expelled him; his abrasiveness and lack of care outweighed his impressive intellect for the founder.

 However, Sawyer would one day return to the factory.
 In 1990, he rejoins as a neurosurgeon following an invitation from Leith Pierre, going on to become the Head of Special Projects, which, as you might guess, directly involves him with some of the heinous activities that take place in the forsaken factory.
 Sawyer created the Bigger Buddies initiative, to which many of the toys you encounter belong, including Poppy Playtime's Kissy Missy.